haoheliu/AudioLDM2/README.md

 pip3 install git+https://github.com/haoheliu/AudioLDM2.git
 ```

-Please make sure you have installed [espeak](https://espeak.sourceforge.net/download.html).
+If you plan to play around with text-to-speech generation.
+Please also make sure you have installed [espeak](https://espeak.sourceforge.net/download.html).
 On linux you can do it by
 ```shell
 sudo apt-get install espeak
 ```